The 51st State?

 After Puerto Rican citizens passed the referendum on statehood in 2012, what were the odds that Congress would take up their cause?
 Not very good.
 Although President Obama pledged to take action if Puerto Rican citizens made their preference clear, the political timing was not in Puerto Rico's favor.
-Puerto Rico suffers from a staggering 45 percent poverty rate -- more than double Mississippi, the current most impoverished state -- and would be entitled to $7.7 billion in federal spending on social programs, Medicaid and more.
+Puerto Rico has a staggering 43 percent poverty rate — more than double Mississippi (19.7%), the current most impoverished state — and would be entitled to billions in federal spending on social programs, Medicaid and more.
 Since spending cuts tend to be a top congressional priority, this is a strike against Puerto Rican statehood [source: Fabian].

 Puerto Rico is one of several "unincorporated territories" acquired by the U.S. through war treaties and purchases.
 In 1901 and 1902, the Supreme Court ruled in the so-called "Insular Cases" to afford limited constitutional rights to unincorporated territories like Puerto Rico and Guam, on the grounds that they would never likely become states [source: Helgesen].

 Today, both Guam and the U.S. Virgin Islands share Puerto Rico's odd political status; their residents are U.S. citizens who cannot vote in federal elections.
 Guam had hopes of holding its own referendum on statehood in 2014, but never did, and the U.S. Virgin Islands have no plans for such a vote, known as a plebiscite.
 Puerto Rico has shown the most political interest in statehood, holding five such plebiscites since 1967, with a sixth one planned for November 2020 [source: Reuters].
 A "no" vote on that last referendum would mean a commission would be set up to negotiate with the federal government for free association or independence.

-For lots more information on U.S. history, the Constitution and the federal government, check out the links below.
+For lots more information on U.S. history, the Constitution and the federal government, check out the links that follow.